seejohnrun/seejohnrun.github.io/_posts/2012-02-09-vim-pro-tip.markdown

   _edit_last: '1'
   dsq_thread_id: '570508604'
 ---
 Another vim pro-tip today.
-This one is pretty basic, but if you don t know it, it can save you a whole bunch of typing.
+This one is pretty basic, but if you don't know it, it can save you a whole bunch of typing.

 A lot of times, whether it be while testing, <code>grep</code>ing, or <code>ack</code>ing   you know the line you want to go to before you open a file.